 To manage this risk SCECU has established policies, procedures, and internal controls and continues to review these to ensure they are compliant and effective.
 We will continue to collaborate with other Credit Unions to achieve efficiencies, continue to pursue cost effective training for our staff, engage the staff in improving the member centric service culture and strategy for the Credit Union and develop performance plans.
 We will, when required capitalize on our support services by contracting National Consulting Limited resources.
 These resources will provide expertise and cost savings for both technological solutions and delivery systems.
 We have signed a new 7-year deal with Celero to provide our core banking services commencing January 1, 2016, and expire December 31, 2023.
-Then in 2021 we signed a two (2) year extension of service to expire December 31, 2025.
+Then in 2021 we signed a two (2) year extension of service to expire December 31, 2025, and renewing automatically for successive renewal terms of two (2) years each.
 For our members protection we have implemented measures such as password access, two factor authentication, encryption of data, authority levels, dark web monitoring and built-in security systems to protect member information as well as backing up all data and banking system information.
 In addition, we have contracted Central 1 for Proactive Fraud Management service and enhanced our members fraud protection with Two Step Verification for members online banking, security alert notification, lock'n block feature and self-serve password reset functionality.